-- Determine the location of the wall hole based on the location of the outdoor unit - 2.
-Using a 65-mm (2.5") core drill, drill a hole in the wall.
+- Determine the location of the wall hole based on the location of the outdoor unit. - 2.
+Using a 6.5 cm (2.5 in) drill bit, drill a hole in the wall.

 When drilling the wall hole, make sure to avoid wires, plumbing, and other sensitive components.